Nationality: Autralian

 Rob

 I am a HD gene carrier, as are my mom, my late grandmother, and many other members of my family.
-Safe to say, I grew up with HD.
+Safe to say, I grew up with HD and have seen all the aspects of it.

-Coming from HD-COPE I have seen the impact an organized community can make in clinical trial design and execution.
-Taking this one step further, as HD-CAB will do with the additional focus on availability of treatment, adds even more power to our community.
-The two goals go hand-in-hand, and we have an obligation to raise our voice and tell how we think about these things.
-It is our opportunity to be heard, as companies and legislators are more willingly to listen.
-And that is important step forward in a rare-disease community!
+An organized community can make a huge impact in clinical trial design and execution.
+Groups like HD-CAB give us an opportunity to be heard, as companies and legislators are more willing to listen.
+And that is an important step forward in a rare-disease community!

 Nationality: Swedish